Alluxio/alluxio/docs/en/Configuring-Alluxio-with-Swift.md

 {% include Common-Commands/copy-alluxio-env.md %}

+Alternatively, you can also create the configuration file with `bootstrap-conf` cmd.
+For example, if you are running Alluxio on your local machine, `ALLUXIO_MASTER_HOSTNAME` should be set to `localhost`

+{% include Configuring-Alluxio-with-Swift/bootstrap-conf.md %}

 # Configuring Alluxio

 To configure Alluxio to use Swift as its under storage system, modifications to the